 Meeting a Twitter mate

-I met Jason on Twitter, from memory via a mutual connection in a long COVID thread, and he moved South from Auckland while I was planning my trip.
+I met Jason on Twitter (now on Mastodon), from memory via a mutual connection in a long COVID thread, and he moved South from Auckland while I was planning my trip.
 Was great for him to drive (several hours) to join me for today's ride, on his way to ride another part of the A2O near Twizel the following day.

 Then it became one of those Kiwi small world connections.
 It turns out he'd consulted for The Warehouse before I joined the company, late 1990s, but we both knew several people from those days.

 I had to do some shopping before we departed.
 I needed supplies, wasn't sure would be back before late afternoon grocery store closing time, didn't want to get caught out again!
 The store opened at 8:00am so was more like 8:30 before we were headed for the trail.

 It was cool, just 13°C, with rain forecast when we set out.
 Had to break out my chilly weather gear and carry the serious rain gear just in case.
 The lingering low cloud and calm lake gave the ride towards Benmore Dam a unique, almost autumnal, atmosphere.

 Back on the dam but this time just a photo op, and breath capture, as turned around and carried on up the hill to join the new trail.

 The new A2O trail climbs up onto a ridge high over Benmore Dam.
 A new view of a familiar sight.